Last Updated: May 12, 2026

 Enhance!

 The function above is simply a parsing function - it shouldn’t keep so much data alive.
-While pprof points it out as being responsible for the allocation of the leaky memory, the real question is why is that memory not freed afterwards, by the caller of the function.
+To improve the application's performance, the real question is why this allocation path stays live after the function returns, even though pprof points to it as the source of the leaky memory.

 It’s time to use another amazing pprof feature.
 Looking at the memory profile above, it doesn’t only track where memory was allocated, but also the entire call flow leading to the allocation!
 In the next part of the series we will delve into how this mind-blowing feature is implemented.
 For now, let’s take a look at who called the function: